te-online/timemanager/README.md

 ## Changelog

+### 0.1.4 Beta, 1.
+September 2020
+- Fix sorting of "Latest entries" on Dashboard page

 ### 0.1.3 Beta, 1.
 July 2020
 - Fix issue with `LOWER` SQL function and backticks interpreted as timestamp (issue #3)